CEMPD/VERDI/doc/User_Manual/VERDI_ch17.md

 ![Figure17-7](./media/image087.png)

-Figure -.
+Figure 17-7.
 Highlight Text to Select Task and Click Run

 If you select Run without highlighting a Text Block, then the entire batch script executes and generates the plots.
 To edit the batch script, highlight a segment that you would like to copy and use Ctrl-C to copy the text; then click in an area where you want to paste the text and use Ctrl-V to insert the copied text.
 Test your changes to the script by highlighting the text block and click run.
-When your script executes successfully VERDI displays the popup window shown in If the user has specified an incorrect path, or incorrect filename for the input dataset, then a series of error messages will appear, starting with the message shown in **Error!
-Reference source not found.**.
+When your script executes successfully VERDI displays the popup window shown in If the user has specified an incorrect path, or incorrect filename for the input dataset, then a series of error messages will appear, starting with the message shown in Figure 17-8.

 ![Figure17-8](./media/image088.png)